Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: Miscellaneous

 \subsection{More observations around o6c4c}

-We would like to add some more notes that don't fit the main topic of the paper and would be suitable for a later paper in the series about computational findings in o6c4c, but we don't have any deadline for the paper either, so this notes will live here for some time (they are also quite rough sometimes in terms of readability).
+We would like to add some more notes that don't fit the main topic of the paper, but will be explored in \citep{GP1-2}, but we don't have any deadline for the paper, so these notes will live here for quite some time.
+Various write-ups will be collected in the author's GitHub\sidenote[][-0.5cm]{\url{https://github.com/gexahedron/cycle-double-covers}}.

 \begin{restatable}[]{lem}{} If we have an o6c4c solution, and we get another o6c4c by reorienting some of the circuits, then it has the same parity of the number of ordered vertices. \end{restatable} \begin{proof} Let's compare the two o6c4c solutions.
 Let's say that each o6c4c consists not of edges, but of \textit{edge-covers}, which correspond to 4-coverings of each edge of the original graph.